 Biologically-inspired algorithms: mainly Evolutionary Algorithms and Ant Colony Optimisation;

 I got my PhD in Computer Science from the University of Essex, UK, in 1997, doing research on data mining, and I have continued to do research on data mining up to the present.
 In terms of data mining applications, since 2005 my research has been focusing on creating new data mining methods for bioinformatics; initially focusing on the prediction of protein functions, and more recently focusing on classificaton methods for analysing data about ageing-related genes and proteins.
 In the academic year 2009-10 I did a research-oriented master's degree (MPhil) in Biological Sciences at the University of Liverpool, UK.
 My MPhil thesis was entitlted: "A Data Mining-Based Approach for Investigating the Relationship Between DNA Repair Genes and Ageing " (pdf)

 A.A.
 Freitas and S.H.
 Lavington.
 Mining Very Large Databases with Parallel Processing.
 (208 pages) Kluwer, 1998.
 Table of Contents and Publisher's address

-I am a member of the Editorial Board of the following journals:
+I am a member of the Editorial Board of the following journal:

 Intelligent Data Analysis - An International Journal